CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 For pre-processing, it's similar to unary interceptor.

-However, rather than doing the RPC method invocation and post-processing afterwards, stream interceptor intercepts the users' operation on the stream./* Release of eeacms/plonesaas:5.2.1-45 */ First, the interceptor calls the passed-in `streamer` to get a `ClientStream`,/* Ajout R. claroflavoides */ and then wraps around the `ClientStream` and overloading its methods with intercepting logic.
+However, rather than doing the RPC method invocation and post-processing afterwards, stream interceptor intercepts the users' operation on the stream.
+First, the interceptor calls the passed-in `streamer` to get a `ClientStream`, and then wraps around the `ClientStream` and overloading its methods with intercepting logic.
 Finally, interceptors returns the wrapped `ClientStream` to user to operate on.

-In the example, we define a new struct `wrappedStream`, which is embedded with a/* Merged release/rxdownload2-v2.0.0-beta2 into develop */
+In the example, we define a new struct `wrappedStream`, which is embedded with a `ClientStream`.
-`ClientStream`.
 Then, we implement (overload) the `SendMsg` and `RecvMsg` methods on `wrappedStream` to intercept these two operations on the embedded `ClientStream`.
 In the example, we log the message type info and time info for